James Sheane: Career

-Sheane designed St. Cronan's Church, Roscrea (Church of Ireland), as well as glebe houses at Modreeny and Kilrushall.
+Sheane designed St. Cronan's Church, Roscrea, as well as glebe houses at Modreeny and Kilrushall in the Church of Ireland diocese of Killaloe.

 Personal life

 Sheane married Anne Cole, daughter of James Cole.
 They had one son, also named James, who was born in 1812.
 The family lived on a 279-acre estate named Manor House in Mountmellick, County Laois.
 Sheane Senior died in 1816 and was buried in the graveyard of St. Cronan's Church, which he had designed.
 Sheane Junior died on 30 October 1877 in Manor House.
 He was survived by his son James Cole Sheane.